Ovarian follicle activation

 Ovarian follicle activation can be defined as primordial follicles in the ovary moving from a quiescent (inactive) to a growing phase.
 The primordial follicle in the ovary is what makes up the "pool" of follicles that will be induced to enter growth and developmental changes that change them into pre-ovulatory follicles, ready to be released during ovulation.
 The process of development from a primordial follicle to a pre-ovulatory follicle is called folliculogenesis.

-Activation of the primordial follicle involves the following: a morphological change from flattened to cuboidal granulosa cells, proliferation of granulosa cells, formation of the protective zona pellucida layer, and growth of the oocyte.
+Activation of the primordial follicle involves the following: a morphological change from flattened follicular cells to cuboidal granulosa cells, proliferation of granulosa cells to form the membrana granulosa, formation of the protective zona pellucida layer, and growth of the oocyte.

 It is widely understood that androgens act primarily on preantral follicles and that this activity is important for preantral follicle growth.
 Additionally, it is thought that androgens are involved in primordial follicle activation.
 However, the influence of androgens on primordial follicle recruitment and whether this response is primary or secondary is still uncertain.

-Activation of Primordial Follicle Development
+Primordial follicle activation

-Primordial follicles are activated to grow into antral follicles.
-Communication between the oocytes and the surrounding somatic cells, such as the granulosa cells and the theca cells, is involved in the control of primordial follicle activation.
+Primordial follicles are activated to develop further.
+Communication between the oocytes and the surrounding somatic granulosa cells, is involved in the control of primordial follicle activation.
 There are various activator signalling pathways that are involved in the control of ovarian follicle activation, including: Neurotropin, nerve growth factor (NGF) and its tyrosine receptor kinase (NTRK1), neurotrophin 4 (NT4), brain-derived neurotrophic factor (BDNF) and their receptor NTRK2.
 Additional ligands have a role in facilitating primordial follicle activation such as transforming growth factor-beta (TGF-B), growth differentiation factor 9 (GDF9) and bone morphogenic protein 15 (BMP15).